Sour Candy (Lady Gaga and Blackpink song)

 "Sour Candy" is a song by American singer Lady Gaga and South Korean girl group Blackpink.
 It was released for digital download and streaming on May 28, 2020, as a promotional single off Gaga's sixth studio album, Chromatica.
 The song was written by Gaga, Madison Love, Rami Yacoub, Teddy Park, and its producers BloodPop and Burns.
-It is a deep house, dance-pop and electropop song with a house, dance and electronic beat and lyrics which compare the artists to the titular sour candy.
+It is a deep house, dance-pop and electropop song with a house, dance and electronic beat and lyrics which compare the artists to the titular sour candy, stating that they are tough on the outside but sweet and authentic on the inside.

-Most music critics appreciated the outcome of Gaga and Blackpink's collaboration, although the short length of the track received some criticism.
+"Sour Candy" received a mixed reception, with many critics praising its catchy, danceable production and the blend of Gaga and Blackpink's styles, while others criticized it as flat, derivative, or lyrically weak.
 The song reached number one in Malaysia and Singapore and the top ten in Australia, Estonia, Greece, Hungary, and Lithuania.
 A remix version of "Sour Candy" by Shygirl and Mura Masa appeared on Gaga's remix album, Dawn of Chromatica (2021).
-Both Gaga and Blackpink have performed the song separately on live events.
+Both Blackpink and Gaga have performed the song separately on their live events, The Show (2021) and The Chromatica Ball (2022), respectively.

-Background
+Background and development

-"Sour Candy" was initially written in a session unrelated to the creation of the Chromatica album by Madison Love, with the help of BloodPop, Rami Yacoub, and Burns.
-Talking about the session, Love said:
+"Sour Candy" is a collaboration between American singer Lady Gaga and South Korean girl group Blackpink, appearing on the former's sixth studio album, Chromatica (2020).
+The track originated in an early writing session unrelated to the album, led by Madison Love with BloodPop, Rami Yacoub, and Burns.
+Love explained that the team began by riffing on a chorus built around the title "Sour Candy", inspired by the "sour, then sweet" concept of Sour Patch Kids commercials.
+They drafted the chorus and a short verse intended for a featured artist, with Blackpink already in mind.
+BloodPop later played the demo for Gaga, who—according to Love—responded enthusiastically, reworked the material "into her song", and suggested involving Blackpink.

-We started riffing on a chorus.
-We liked the title "Sour Candy".
-I thought we should write it like Sour Patch Kids in those commercials where they cut off people's hair: They're sour, then they're sweet.
-That's the wordplay I brought....
-We wrote the chorus and I wrote a little verse for a [featured artist].
-We were thinking Blackpink could be cool....
-Blood brought it to Gaga and she was like, "I love this, I want to work on it."
-She put her touch on it and transformed the song into her song.
-At the end she was like, "What about Blackpink on it?"
+In an interview with the Japanese outlet TV Groove, Gaga discussed the collaboration's development.
+She recalled that when she reached out to Blackpink about working together, they were "so happy and motivated", describing the process as "a really exciting collaboration".
+Gaga said she wanted to celebrate the group and appreciated hearing them interpret the song in Korean, calling their contribution "creative and fun".

-In an interview for Japanese entertainment site TV Groove, Gaga talked about the genesis of the song and stated that "when [she] called them and asked if they wanted to write a song with [her], they were so happy and motivated.
-It was a really exciting collaboration."
-She added: "I wanted to celebrate them because they love powerful women like us, and they also wanted to celebrate me, and we had a great time together with this song.
-I was excited to hear them interpret the song in Korean, and told them that the part was so creative and fun.
-I was impressed when I heard their singing voice."
-Blackpink's management later talked about how the song came about: "We listened to each other's music and became fans of each other, so we naturally carried out this project."
+Blackpink's management also commented on the partnership, noting that both artists had become fans of each other's music, which made the collaboration develop "naturally".